openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/consent-tutorial.md

 Note the `interactService` `type` of `UnmediatedHttpPresentationService2021`.
 See the [exchanges documentation](../exchanges.md#unmediated-exchange-interactions) for information about mediated exchanges.

-In order to test the notification functionality, you can use the "[Post Test Server](http://ptsv2.com/)".
+In order to test the notification functionality, you can use the "[webhook.site](https://webhook.site/)".
-This is a free website which allows you to view sent HTTP POST requests.
+This is a free website which allows you to view and debug callback/webhook HTTP POST requests.
 With this service, requests are saved to a dedicated location for later review.
 Please only use this service for this tutorial (or other non-production applications).

-To use the "Post Test Server" service with this tutorial, create a new request bucket from the website home page.
-Then, in the resulting page, copy the POST URL, including the domain, into the exchange definition below.
+To use the webhook.site service with this tutorial, use a dedicated endpoint url generated for you after entering the site.
+It should looke similar to `https://webhook.site/efb19fb8-2579-4e1b-8614-d5a03edaaa7a` Copy this URL, including the domain, into the exchange definition below.
-Creating a new request bucket is to help you be sure that you are looking at the requests you (and not others) have created.

 For further documentation regarding the `presentationDefinition`, can be seen [here](../exchanges.md#presentation-definition-queries)